Beyond The Obvious: My Journey With Castor Oil In Ayurveda

 • Erand-saptak-kashaya (saptak means containing seven ingredients, and kashayam means decoction) is useful for musculoskeletal disorders to treat joint stiffness, pain, and swelling

 Another classic preparation of castor oil is called gandharva haritaki, which is haritaki powder roasted in castor oil using an iron pan.
 This blend has been used to treat conditions such as constipation, gas, and other digestive disorders.
 Some formulations may also add dried ginger powder or salt.
 The Complete Book of Ayurvedic Home Remedies also lists this preparation as a remedy for Vata-type anemia, which is associated with iron and folic acid deficiencies according to Ayurveda.
+That’s not it, there are more benefits of castor oil.

 This comprehensive home remedies book also lists castor oil in preparation to treat bursitis, or inflammation of the fluid sacs around the shoulders and knees, where bursitis generally occurs.
 The text recommends warming one cup of milk and adding two teaspoons of castor oil; the laxative effect helps eliminate pitta-type toxicity in the colon.
 Pitta is the dosha associated with all kinds of inflammation.